Screenwriter: Production involvement

 Screenwriters are rarely involved in the production of a film.
 Sometimes they come on as advisors, or if they are established, as a producer.
 Some screenwriters also direct.
 Although many scripts are sold each year, many do not make it into production because the number of scripts that are purchased every year exceeds the number of professional directors that are working in the film and TV industry.
 When a screenwriter finishes a project and sells it to a film studio, production company, TV network, or producer, they often have to continue networking, mainly with directors or executives, and push to have their projects "chosen" and turned into films or TV shows.
 If interest in a script begins to fade, a project can go dead.

-Union
+Unions

+The International Affiliation of Writers Guilds (IAWG) is the international federation of screenwriters' and playwrights' unions, who recognize union membership across international borders.
+They have 14 different affiliates across various nations who collectively work to verify original authorship, fight for fair compensation, and enforce copyright.

-Most professional screenwriters in the U.S. are unionized and are represented by the Writers Guild of America.
+Most professional screenwriters in the U.S. are unionized and are represented by the Writers Guild of America (WGA).
 Although membership in the WGA is recommended, it is not required of a screenwriter to join.
 The WGA is the final arbiter on awarding writing credit for projects under its jurisdiction.
 The WGA also looks upon and verifies film copyright materials.

+Other notable screenwriters' unions include the Writers' Guild of Great Britain, representing screenwriters in the UK, and La Guilde Française des Scénaristes, representing screenwriters in France.

 Salary

-Minimum salaries for union screenwriters are set by the Writers Guild of America.
-Non-union screenwriters may write for free; an established screenwriter may write for millions of dollars.
+Minimum salaries for union screenwriters in the US are set by the Writers Guild of America.
+The median compensation for a first draft from a first time screenwriter is $100,000, while the most experienced members have a median compensation of $450,000.
+The most experienced WGA members have reported up to $4,000,000 compensation for a first draft.
+Multi-step deals, where the writer is signed on for more than the first draft (typically including a rewrite) can earn a screenwriter more, with experienced WGA members earning up to $5,000,000 for their work.

+Non-union screenwriters can also work for a salary, but will typically earn less than a unionized screenwriter.
+Pay can vary dramatically for a non-unionized screenwriter.